balqui/pytokr/README.md

 - Make it pip-ready.

+- Call to item() raises StopIteration on EOF, will be a common error when mixing it with items().
+Consider catching it and raising instead an exception more understandable by beginners.

 - Automatize a process that generates a jutge-testable source even if jutge does not have pytokr (or get it to have pytokr).

-- Sources in the 'jutge-like' folder may be using obsolete identifiers; don't look at them too much.
+- Sources in the 'deprecated/jutge-like' folder use obsolete identifiers; keep updating them and moving them to 'jutge_like'.

-- Calling 'tokens' the items sounded bad to me, first, because of the simplicity of the case and, second, due to the early programming level of my target students.
-Calling them 'items' is suboptimal though, since we are going to study `dict`'s later on and risk confusions.
+- I called the items 'toks' (for very simple 'tokens') but that sounded bad to me, first, because of the simplicity of the case and, second, due to the early programming level of my target students.
+Calling them 'items' seems suboptimal though, since we are going to study `dict`'s later on and then risk confusions.
 But I settled on 'items' for the time being anyway;
 alternative suggestions welcome.